madebyjake/md5sift/README.md

 **md5sift** is a CLI tool written in Python designed to generate checksum reports for files across local directories or network shares.
 It offers **filtering by file extensions or predefined file lists** and produces reports in **CSV format**.

+**NOTICE**: I have ended development on this project and moved over to [hashreport](https://github.com/madebyjake/hashreport), a complete rewrite that introduces additional features and significant improvements.
+Please consider either exploring the new project, or feel free to fork and continue working on this one.

 ## Features

 - **Bulk Checksum Generation:** Calculate hashes for multiple files in a directory.